 Dinorah de Jesús Rodriguez (b.
-Cuba, 1957) is a Miami-based artist and experimental filmmaker working with expanded cinema, public intervention, installation, and multimedia performance.
-Often incorporating nature and the outdoors into her work, Rodriguez probes such themes as ancestral bonds, history, ecology, the body, gender, and sexuality.
-Combining handcrafted 16mm film with video, installation, and performance, her pieces are exhibited internationally in film festivals, museums, galleries, TV, public outdoor installations, and multimedia performances.
+Cuba, 1957) is a Miami-based artist and experimental filmmaker working with expanded cinema, public intervention, installation, and multimedia design for stage.
+Often incorporating nature and the outdoors into her work, Rodriguez probes such themes as genetic memory, social constructs, ecology, the body, gender, and sexuality.
+Combining handcrafted 16mm film with video, installation, and performance, her pieces are exhibited internationally in film festivals, museums, galleries, TV, public venues, and multimedia performances, as well as in public spaces as interventions.
 Known for her multidisciplinary collaborations, Rodriguez has worked with a variety of international artists.